 As time went on however, she grew old very fast.
 Probably because she ate some snail bait and later some other type of poison.
 I think that took some good years off her life.
 I couldn’t bare to see her struggling in the vet.

 My dog.…my best friend…was in so much pain.
-I won’t lie, thinking about her brings tears.
+I won’t lie, thinking about her brings tears to my eyes.
 I miss her so damn much.
 I miss everything that she was to me.
 Maybe it’s because I haven’t found a companionship as deep as that since then?
 I’m not sure.
 All I know is that she lives in this heart of mine.

 She was something else.
-We used to take her on fishing trips up in the Sierra’s and she would bound over and along the rocks with us until we stopped at the best spot to go.
-Then, she would sit patiently by waiting for me to hook up on a trout and would go bezerk when I was about to land one.
+We used to take her on fishing trips up in the Sierra’s and she would bound over and along the rocks with us until we stopped at the best spot.
+Then, she would sit patiently by waiting for me to hook up on a trout and would go bezerk when I was about to land it.

 We probably kept her alive for longer than we should have.
-In her later years her back legs went, probably from all the baseball together, and she really seemed to be in pain.
+In her later years her back legs went, probably from all our baseball together, and she really seemed to be in pain.
 She was falling apart and we knew it.

-In my high school years we grew apart.
+In my high school years we became distant.

 It wasn’t because I didn’t like her anymore, but because I was going through some really hard times.

 When she was put down, I didn’t cry.

 Thinking about it now, I realize how damaged I was.

 I lost my best friend and couldn’t feel anything.